Olical/nfnl/docs/api/nfnl/api.md

   Will do nothing if you execute it on a directory that doesn't contain an nfnl configuration file.

+  Also displays all results via the notify system.

 ## `dofile`
 Function signature: